jyotilaxmi98/DSA-fundamentals/binarySearch.md

 ## Binary Search

-- finding position of a traget value in a sorted array
+- finding position of a target value in a sorted array
 - divided search space into two halves to find middle index